141: The Body Keeps The Score with Dr. Bessel van der Kolk

 Dr. van der Kolk helps us to understand more about how this shows up for us.
 Sometimes understanding can be really helpful.
 But sometimes you also need new tools, and support as you learn them, and accountability.

 If you’re struggling with your reactions to your child’s difficult behavior – whether you’re going into fight, flight, freeze, or fawn mode, the Taming Your Triggers workshop can help.
-Join the waitlist to be notified when doors reopen.
+Join the waitlist now.
+Click the banner to learn more!

 Dr. van der Kolk’s Book: